Damilola-Adeyonu/Assignments/readme.md

-# Week 3
+# Week 5

-Zuri X I4G training task on Portfolio-website and Registration page
+A task on pushing week3-week4 tasks to a Github repo.

 ### About me
-I am Damilola Adeyonu.
-A student and an upcoming web developer.
+My name is Damilola Adeyonu.
+A student and a beginner in frontend development.

+### Skills
+HTML and CSS